AliToprak95/Sorting/README.md

 # Sorting
-Various Kind of Sorting Algorithms in Java
+Various Kinds of Sorting Algorithms in Java